gardener/gardener/docs/usage/exposureclasses.md

 #       network/env: internet
 ```

-Similar to `RuntimeClasses`, `ExposureClasses` also define a `.handler` field reflecting the name reference for the corresponding CRI configuration of the `RuntimeClass` and the control plane exposure configuration for the `ExposureClass`.
+Similarly to `RuntimeClasses`, `ExposureClasses` also define a `.handler` field reflecting the name reference for the corresponding CRI configuration of the `RuntimeClass` and the control plane exposure configuration for the `ExposureClass`.

 The CRI handler for `RuntimeClasses` is usually installed by an administrator (e.g. via a `DaemonSet` which installs the corresponding container runtime on the nodes).
 The control plane exposure configuration for `ExposureClasses` will be also provided by an administrator.